Calgary Transit: Bus rapid transit and future

+On September 4, 2023, Calgary Transit eliminated route 305.

 Bus routes

 Current service and fleet

+Calgary Transit operates 147 regular scheduled bus routes as well as over 150 school express or special routes using over 1,000 vehicles, all of which are low floor and wheelchair accessible, and most of which have bicycle racks.
+Vehicle models used include the 40-foot (12 m) New Flyer D40LF, D40LFR, XD40, XN40, as well as the Nova Bus LFS diesel and LFS CNG.
+The 60-foot (18 m) articulated bus fleet is composed of the New Flyer D60LFR and XD60.
+Community Shuttle, which provides scheduled local service with smaller buses, is currently made up of ARBOC Freedom vehicles.

-Calgary Transit operates 166 bus routes using 1,048 vehicles.
-All buses are low floor and wheelchair accessible.
-The light rail vehicle (LRV) fleet includes the system's original Siemens–Duewag U2 cars, 110 Siemens SD-160s, and 63 Siemens S200s.
+The light rail vehicle (LRV) fleet includes the system's original Siemens–Duewag U2 cars, 110 Siemens SD-160s, and 69 Siemens S200s.
 Calgary Transit's 72 original style SD160s were delivered in three orders between 2000 and 2007 and have all since been retrofitted with Air Conditioning and the newer red and white livery.
 In June 2010, 38 new restyled Siemens SD160s, featuring factory equipped AC and various cosmetic and technical changes over the previous series, began to arrive.
 In January 2016, the first of 63 Siemens S200 cars began arriving which entered service in July 2016.

 The CTrain system along with several mainline bus routes provide the backbone of the system while many feeder bus routes and express services act to complement this backbone service.
 Service frequency on the CTrain and busier bus routes is typically from 5–30 minutes with operating hours of about 5 am – 2 am.
 Most feeder bus routes run at 15–45 minute intervals with similar operating hours on most routes and reduced on others.
 In addition there are many rush hour only services, some are feeder routes and some are express routes, these usually run 10–30 minutes apart.